BlueCutOfficial/BlueCutOfficial/articles/epub-format-en/the-epub-format-for-dummies.md

 ![Calibre Viewer icon circled next to content.opf](./screen-3.png)

 > 🦊 OPF, NCX and XHTML are text files!
-> A little advice from weasel to weasel: don't be scared off by exotic file extensions like “OPF”, “NCX” or “XHTML”.
+> A little advice from ferret to ferret: don't be scared off by exotic file extensions like “OPF”, “NCX” or “XHTML”.
 Very often, these files contain nothing but text, and the extension only serves to identify them or determine how they are structured.

 The OPF file is perfectly readable using Windows Notepad, although it's not very easy to digest.
 To see the pretty colors that highlight its structure, drag it into a tab in your browser (e.g. Firefox).
 Developers, on the other hand, have more advanced text editors with syntax highlighting.